Online Marketplace Terms & Conditions (Marketplace Only)

 9.1.
 By accepting these Terms, you authorise us to charge and take full payment from the customer on your behalf for the fees due for your Listing (“Fees”).

 9.2.
 Accounts and Listings are free; however, commission and fees will apply where a Listing is purchased by a customer through Our Site.
-The fee is determined based on the subscription plan you select.
+The fee is determined based on the subscription plan you select at the rates set out in PRICING AND SCHEDULE.

 9.3.
-The standard commission is 25% commission plus VAT on the Fees payable by the customer (less any value added tax or other applicable sales tax and charges applicable in the country of sale, and less any discounts or allowances in respect thereof) (“Payment Amount”) in respect of each sale of your Listings on Our Site or any of the preferred third party sites which we permit to advertise and sell your Listing (“Relevant Sales”).
+Depending on the subscription plan you select from the PRICING AND SCHEDULE, the standard commission is 25% commission plus VAT on the Fees payable by the customer (less any value added tax or other applicable sales tax and charges applicable in the country of sale, and less any discounts or allowances in respect thereof) (“Payment Amount”) in respect of each sale of your Listings on Our Site or any of the preferred third party sites which we permit to advertise and sell your Listing (“Relevant Sales”).

 9.4.
 We agree to keep you informed of all sales of your Listings so as to enable you to fulfil all such orders.
 Via your account you may at any time view a real-time display of your Listings sold during a particular period, the Fees paid in relation to the Relevant Sales during that period, and the accrued Payment Amount thereon to which you are entitled during that period.
 The Relevant Sales displayed is the gross commission with the Payable Amount.